MTereM/Bank-Marketing/README.md

 The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit (variable y).
 The data was downloaded from https://archive.ics.uci.edu/ml/datasets/Bank+Marketing.

-Click in 'launch binder' to go to the interactive notebook
+Click on 'launch binder' to go to the interactive notebook

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/MTereM/Bank-Marketing/master)

 This project is divided into two parts: [part I](./Bank-Marketing-Part-I-EDA.ipynb) deals with intense EDA of the dataset, using ipywidgets and plotly.
-Part II which is concerned with modelling will come soon.
+Part II which is concerned with modelling, will come soon.

 ### Some Examples:
 #### Numeric Features vs Response Summary